 - Kids under 16 | FREE

 Our tours do sometimes sell out.
-If you would like to reserve your place in advance, you may purchase tickets right here on our website at the link above.
+If you would like to reserve your place in advance, you may purchase tickets online.
 PLEASE NOTE: advance ticket sales must be purchased at least 1 full day (24 hours) in advance.
-There is a $1 fee for online ticket purchases plus the adult ticket price.
-Discounts are only availalbe in person at our Visitor Center.

 GROUP TOURS for parties of 10 or more must be booked in advance by appointment by calling 518-943-7465, or click here for more information.

 Take Amtrak to the Hudson train station, which is two hours from New York City's Pennsylvania Station.
 A taxi stand is across the street from the Hudson station.
 Ask for the Thomas Cole Historic Site, 218 Spring Street, Catskill.
 The taxi ride is approximately ten minutes.
 Enterprise rent-a-car is also available in Hudson.